Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Empirical Evaluation

 \subsection{Experiment Setup}

-We conduct experiments in the few-shot settings with 5 examples available for each class.
-We employ ChatGPT~\citep{chatgpt} (\texttt{gpt-3.5-turbo-0301}) as the generator for both {\ours} and baselines for a fair comparison.
-The pre-trained PubMedBERT~\citep{gu2021domain} is then applied to fine-tune on the generated synthetic data for evaluation, where we consider both the \texttt{Base} and \texttt{Large} variants.
-See Appendix~\ref{sec:implementation_details} for implementation details.
+We conduct experiments in the few-shot settings with 5 examples for each class.
+We employ ChatGPT~\citep{chatgpt} (\texttt{gpt-3.5-turbo-0301}) as the LLM generator $\cM$\footnote{Studies on using Medical LLMs are in Appendix \ref{sec:med_llm_gen}.} and \textbf{maintain the same amount of synthetic training data for both {\ours} and baselines for a fair comparison.} The pre-trained PubMedBERT~\citep{gu2021domain} is then applied to fine-tune on the synthetic data for both {\ours} and baselines, where we consider both the \texttt{Base} and \texttt{Large} model.

-\textbf{Datasets and Tasks.} In our exploration of few-shot synthetic data generation, we undertake a comprehensive evaluation of \textbf{16 datasets} across a diverse array of tasks typically encountered in clinical NLP benchmarks~\citep{blue,fries2022bigbio}.
-Specifically, we consider 2 text classification, 3 relation extraction (RE), 3 natural language inference (NLI), 2 fact verification, 1 sentence similarity (STS), 4 NER, and 1 attribute extraction tasks.
-Please see Appendix~\ref{sec:dataset_description} for detailed dataset descriptions and the statistics of each dataset.
+\textbf{Datasets and Tasks.} We undertake a comprehensive evaluation of \textbf{18 datasets} across a diverse array of tasks in clinical NLP benchmarks~\citep{blue,fries2022bigbio}: 2 text classification, 3 relation extraction (RE), 3 natural language inference (NLI), 2 fact verification, 2 question answering (QA), 1 sentence similarity (STS), 4 Named Entity Recognition (NER), and 1 attribute extraction datasets.
+Please see Appendix~\ref{sec:dataset_description} for descriptions and the statistics of each dataset.